 Bastille Day- Paris, France: July 14th.
 This is French National Day celebrating the French Revolution.
 You should expect Parisians out and about on crowded streets as people picnic, watch street parades and fireworks near the Eiffel Tower, and throw parties.

-Edinburgh Festival Fringe and International Festival- Edinburgh, Scotland: 3 weeks in August.
-These festivals have combined somewhat to create both a performing arts festival and street fair.
-It is the largest performing arts festival in the world, so definitely a great time to visit Scotland and immerse yourself in the culture and performance in the arts.
+Edinburgh Festivals– Edinburgh, Scotland: 3 weeks in August.
+Five out of Edinburgh’s 11 festivals are held in August annually including the Edinburgh Festival Fringe which is the largest performing arts festival in the world.
+Along with the Fringe, Edinburgh hosts the Royal Edinburgh Military Tattoo, International Book Festival, Arts Festival, and the Edinburgh International Festival.
+It is definitely a great time to visit Scotland and immerse yourself in the culture and performance in the arts.

 Sziget Festival- Budapest, Hungary: Mid-August.
 One of my absolute favorite cities in Europe!
 Why not go explore the city in the same week that one of Europe’s largest summer music festivals is happening on an island right near the center of Budapest?

 La Tomatina- Bunol, Spain: Last Wednesday of August.
 Only in Spain would there be a city-wide tomato fight!
 Don’t wear clothes you plan on keeping because over 100,000 kg of tomatoes will be used for throwing purposes in this hour-long event.